bloxstreet/support/staff-information/policies.md

 ## Points Policy
 {:.text-red-300}
-Thank you for purchasing points at BloxStreet - your donation is appreciated.
-As a thank you from us, you receive a rank, depending on the amount of points you used.

-**Please note the following:**
+BloxStreet offers players with an opportunity to claim ranks through a points system.
+Players may earn points by completing certain tasks or purchasing them with Robux.

+**Prior to earning or purchasing points, here are some things to keep in mind:**
 {:.text-red-000}
-* Lying about rank purchases through points will result in a **permanent ban.**
+* Lying about rank purchases or faking evidence of purchased points will result in a **permanent ban.**
-* Abusing will result in consequences.
+* Abusing rank privileges will result in consequences.
+* Claiming a rank through points will decrease a player’s chances of future promotions.
+The higher the rank purchased, the lower the chances of a promotion will be.
+SHRs encourage players to work their way up through hard work and dedication instead.
-* You still need to follow all of our rules.
-If you don't, you'll be subject to the same moderation action as everyone else, including demotions, blacklists, and permanent bans.
+* Players must abide by all rules and regulations, regardless of whether they purchased a rank or not.
+Those who fail to abide by all guidelines will be subject to the same moderation action as everyone else, including demotions, blacklists, and permanent bans.

 ## Reclaiming Policy
 {:.text-red-300}
-If you have been **demoted** or **blacklisted** for any reason, reclaiming a rank immediately after facing consequences will lead to a **permanent ban.** If you would like to appeal a staff blacklist, you may do so [here](https://bit.ly/blacklistbanappeals).
+If a player has been demoted for any reason, they may not reclaim the rank they were originally demoted from.
+Players may also not reclaim a rank after receiving a blacklist.
+View our point regulations [here](https://docs.google.com/document/d/1bZDsploU3au7V0suj-SS5YB0GT3GRasvs2rZTelXazk/edit).

 ## Strike Policy
 {:.text-red-300}